-As the region continues to change with increasing urbanization and the rise of unhealthy lifestyles, our unique partnerships with private companies and local governments have enabled us to work together to tackle growing needs, including diabetes and hypertension.
+As the region continues to change, our unique partnerships with private companies and local governments have enabled us to work together to tackle growing needs, including diabetes and hypertension.

 Project HOPE works closely with Egypt’s Ministry of Health, leveraging Project HOPE’s unique capabilities to develop Egypt’s health workforce through education and training in partnership with universities, the national training institute, and private companies.
 Our current program improves quality of treatment for patients suffering from the rare genetic condition Gaucher Disease.